mitchelljustin/pragmatic-lightning/index.md

 Voilá!
 Your first weather report has been bought and paid for.

-...Actually, you might notice you didn't get the report.
+Actually, you might notice you didn't get the report.
-That's because we haven't written any code to verify the fact that an invoice was paid, and if so to give the report to the user.
+That's because we haven't written any code to verify the fact that a report was paid for, and if so to send it to the user.

-We're going to use one last RPC method to fix that.

 ## Verify payment on the server

-Need to do three things:
+To verify the purchase of a report we need to do three things:
-1. Generate unique purchase token for each purchase
+1. Generate unique token for each new purchase
-2. Mark purchases as completed by subscribing for paid invoices
+2. Read invoices as they come in and mark their corresponding purchases as paid
-3. Send report after verifying purchase
+3. Send report to users who have paid only

-For step 1, let's add the `uuid` package to our project
+To make it simple we're using UUIDs as purchase tokens.
+Add the `uuid` package to your project.
 ```bash
 $ yarn add uuid
 ```